 Why?
 As much of my research indicates, when people leave a company it is usually the result of many months (sometimes years) of frustration.
 So they show symptoms of unhappiness early.

 In the Genpact analysis, people who left the company were significantly less engaged in their communications up to six months in advance.
-And as Praful’s team did more statistical analysis, they realized they could pick up signals almost a year prior to the loss.
+And as Praful’s team did more statistical analysis, they realized they could pick up signals many months prior to the loss.

 This points out an important point about retention I’ve learned over the years.
 Rarely does someone quit for one particular reason.
 It is often a whole series of “straws that broke the camel’s back” that eventually encourage someone to resign.
 So if we can identify these issues early we can open up communication and try to repair a problem before it turns into a regrettable loss.
 ONA facilitates this discovery.

 How Can Genpact And Others Use This Data